FeNriR0077/Ten-Random-Users/README.md

-Ten random users displayed in a table.
+Ten random users are displayed in a table.